 Johnny Ramirez is an expert colorist based in Los Angeles.
 He's also the co-founder of the ever-buzzy Ramirez Tran Salon.
 Though his Instagram is filled to the brim with amazing hair color inspo, we took a special liking to this rich brown balayage.
 It's so glossy and golden, it almost appears to emit its own light.

 The transformation on this color is jaw-dropping, and the cool tones of balayage prove that using colors that aren't so warm for brunettes can still be extremely flattering.

 Balayage never fails to make hair look healthy and naturally voluminous, as demonstrated here by one of Ramirez's clients.

-Matt Rez is an expert colorist at Mèche Salon in Los Angeles.
-His is another Instagram feed we classify as being a "must-follow."
+Matt Rez is an expert colorist at Mèche in Los Angeles.
+His is another Instagram feed we classify as a "must-follow."
 He excels at creating gorgeous balayage hair color, and while there were many images we could have included, we chose this one since it demonstrates one of the best things about balayage hair—its effortlessness.
 This photo was taken after four months of grow-out, yet the color still looks perfectly blended.
 That's just another reason we love balayage hair so much.
-It's incredibly low-maintenance.
+It's incredibly low maintenance.